jkeychan/RPI-Clock/TROUBLESHOOTING.md

 ./ntp-test.sh
 ```

 These scripts are installed to `/opt/rpi-clock/` and can be run from there.
-They provide detailed diagnostics and troubleshooting suggestions.
+They provide detailed diagnostics and troubleshooting suggestions for each component.

 ## GPS Issues